Anti-Flag: Studio projects

 Chris No. 2 and Chris Head work together in another band called White Wives.
 They released the Situationists EP on February 15, 2011, and the album Happeners on June 28, 2011.
-The band and its name was based on the Provo movement and The White Plans.
+The band and its name were based on the Provo movement and The White Plans.

 Wharf Rats, a musical partnership between Chris No. 2, Wade MacNeil, and P.O.S, was created on Warped Tour and recorded in the festival's traveling recording studio.
 They created two songs together, namely "Oh No!" and "Capital Gains".
 The two songs were pressed on a limited edition 7-inch single and released on May 31 on No Sleep Records.

 ANTIfest

-ANTIfest is Anti-Flag's own hosted festival.
+ANTIfest was Anti-Flag's own hosted festival.
 It originally took place on May 3, 2012, at The Forum at the University of Hertfordshire.
 ANTIfest was the first self-established festival hosted by the band, who wanted to make it an annual event.
 The band personally selected all of the bands that appeared, including other punk bands such as The Bouncing Souls, The Menzingers, Red City Radio, The Computers, and The Skints.
 Volunteers from certain organizations also took part in the festival, including people from Amnesty International, PETA, and Emmaus.

 ANTIFest also took place on July 14, 2013, at Backstage Werk in Munich with support from ZSK, Strike Anywhere, The Computers, and Apologies, I Have None.

 Activism

-Anti-Flag has been involved with political activism throughout their musical career.
+Anti-Flag was involved with political activism throughout their musical career.
 They created many activism groups, which include The Underground Action Alliance, Military Free Zone (created to protest a clause in the No Child Left Behind Act, which gave military recruiters access to students' personal information), and The Bright Lights.

-All members of Anti-Flag are vegan, and are adamant supporters of animal rights.
-They have frequently been featured by PETA, and have also appeared on the Fat Wreck Chords compilation album Liberation: Songs to Benefit PETA.
+All members of Anti-Flag were vegan, and were adamant supporters of animal rights.
+They were frequently featured by PETA, and also appeared on the Fat Wreck Chords compilation album Liberation: Songs to Benefit PETA.

-They have performed at multiple protests, including two in support of Rage Against the Machine.
+The band performed at multiple protests, including two in support of Rage Against the Machine.

 They performed outside the Republican National Convention in 2008.
 Anti-Flag wasn't supposed to be the last band to perform at the event, but officials found out that Rage Against the Machine was going to perform after them, so they shut down the stage's power and Rage Against the Machine performed two songs using megaphones instead.

 Anti-Flag played an acoustic set at the Occupy Wall Street protest in New York City on October 8, 2011.

-They regularly support organizations which include:
+They regularly supported organizations which include: